Graphegon/CoinBLAS/README.md

 - block: Block object for Tx

-- input_vector: Vector of Input Ids
+- input_vector: Vector of inputs spend ids

-- inputs: Generator of Input objects.
+- inputs: Generator of input Spend objects.

-- output_vector: Vector of Output Ids.
+- output_vector: Vector of outputs spend ids.

-- outputs: Generator of Output objects.
+- outputs: Generator of output Spend objects.

-## Input
+## Spend

-- coinbase
+- coinbase: Is this a coinbase input?

-- tx: Transaction associated with this Input.
+- tx: Transaction with this spend as output.

-- addresses: Addresses assocaited with this Input.
+- addresses: Addresses assocaited with this spend.

-## Output

-- tx: Transaction associated with this Output.
+- spent_tx: Transaction with this spend as input.

-- spent_tx: The transaction that spent this output.

-- addresses: Addresses assocaited with this Input.

 ## Address

-- sent: Inputs sent by this address.
+- sent: Input Spends sent by this address.

-- received: Outputs received by this address.
+- received: Output Spends received by this address.

 - sender_tx_vector: Vector of transaction ids where this address is sender.